Dee1985/basic-portfolio/README.md

 Installation: No extra installation requirements for the user.

-Contributions: Jesse Edwards, my classmate who helped me with the CSS parts of the video.
-I also utilized Pixabay's website quite a bit for the images.
+Contributions:  I also utilized Pixabay's website quite a bit for the images.
 Also, MTG Cardsmith for their card generator.

 Challenges: Creating the looping video- it's still not a smooth loop, but I am currently unable to use a video editor to create a more seamless interface, generating MTG cards in general.
 I also continue to struggle with flex even with the assistance of a CSS framework.